Commit-Thomas/Mod2Project/README.md

 1. Brooklyn has the **HIGHEST** number of pneumonia/infleunza visits and admissions.

-2. Brooklyn has the **HIGHEST** percentage of admissions vs visits.

-3. Brooklyn's pneumonia/influenza visits has had the **highest rate** of increase between all boroughs from the years 2020-2022.
+2. Brooklyn's pneumonia/influenza visits has had the **HIGHEST RATE** of increase between all boroughs from the years 2020-2022.

-4. Of the top 5 zip codes with highest pneumonia/influenza vists, Brooklyn accounts for **60%** and has the **highest plurality** in the top 10 visits with 4 instances.

 ## As shown in our analysis, Brooklyn is most in need of influenza/pneumonia medicine